vincentarelbundock/softbib/README.md

 # `softbib`: Software Bibliographies for `R` Projects

-This package detects all the `R` librairies used in a project and automatically creates software bibliographies in PDF, Word, Rmarkdown, and BibTeX formats.
+This package detects all the `R` libraries used in a project and automatically creates software bibliographies in PDF, Word, Rmarkdown, and BibTeX formats.
 Bibliographies can be printed in thousands of styles, using CSL files downloaded from the [Zotero style